The Spiritual Exercises of St. Ignatius of Loyola

 The exercises typically take 8-9 months to complete.
 You can meet with your director weekly (32-36 sessions) or biweekly (16-18 sessions).

 - Barbara Leonard,

 - Melissa Borgmann-Kiemde, and

 - Susanna Bertelsen

-…are all directors at Loyola Spirituality Center have made the Spiritual Exercises themselves (this is important).
+…are directors at Loyola Spirituality Center who have made the Spiritual Exercises themselves (this is important).
 Each holds a graduate degree, has specialized training in leading the Exercises, and has been prepared to guide others in this experience.
 They are trained as spiritual directors who know that it is God who truly directs.
 The directors help you discover how to pray best, how God prays in you and where God is leading you.